Updated for 2019 evaluation standards!

-- Characterize the specifications of your PCB production process
+- Characterize the design rules for your PCB production process

-- Make an in-circuit programmer by milling the PCB, then optionally, trying other processes.
+- Make an in-circuit programmer by milling the PCB, program it, then optionally, trying other processes.

 Important note: As outlined in the Commercial Boards policy, fabbing your own boards is an important part of Fab Academy.
 The 'fabbest' way to do this, is by milling your FR1 boards via Fab Modules or Mods.